How to Back Up and Restore Device Drivers in Windows 11

 Summary

-• Always back up your device drivers before reinstalling Windows or making big changes.
+Always back up your device drivers before making big system changes or reinstalling Windows to save yourself time and hassle later.

 DISM Driver Servicing Commands